Improved Constructions for Non-adaptive Threshold Group Testing: Variations of disjunct matrices

-To distinguish between the above variant of disjunct matrices and strongly disjunct matrices or classical disjunct matrices, we will refer to our variant as \emph{threshold disjunct} matrices, or (when there is no risk of confusion) simply \emph{disjunct} matrices.
+To distinguish between the above variant of disjunct matrices and strongly disjunct matrices or classical disjunct matrices, we will refer to our variant as \emph{threshold disjunct} matrices throughout the paper.

-It is easy to verify that (assuming $2d \leq n$) the classical notion of $(2d-1,e)$-disjunct matrices is equivalent to strongly $(2d-1,e;1)$-disjunct and $(d,e;1)$-disjunct.
-Moreover, any $(d,e;u)$-disjunct matrix is $(d,e;u)$-regular, $(d-1,e;u-1)$-regular, and classical $(d,e)$-disjunct (but the reverse implications do not in general hold).
-Therefore, the above-mentioned lower bound of $m = \Omega(d^{2} \log_d n + ed)$ that applies for $(d,e)$-disjunct matrices holds for $(d,e;u)$-disjunct matrices as well.
-Below we show that our notion of disjunct matrices is necessary and sufficient for the purpose of threshold group testing:
+It is easy to verify that (assuming $2d \leq n$) the classical notion of $(2d-1,e)$-disjunct matrices is equivalent to strongly $(2d-1,e;1)$-disjunct and threshold $(d,e;1)$-disjunct.
+Moreover, any threshold $(d,e;u)$-disjunct matrix is $(d,e;u)$-regular, $(d-1,e;u-1)$-regular, and classical $(d,e)$-disjunct (but the reverse implications do not in general hold).
+Therefore, the known lower bound of $m = \Omega(d^{2} \log_d n + ed)$ that applies for $(d,e)$-disjunct matrices holds for threshold $(d,e;u)$-disjunct matrices as well (see Theorem~\ref{thm:lowerBoundThrDisjunct}).
+Below we show that our notion of disjunct matrices suffices for threshold designs.